Yee Hong responds to COVID-19

 - Ontario permits general visitors in hospice and long-term care

-- 4 indoor visitors maximum (please book in advance for groups of 3 or 4)
+- 4 indoor visitors at a time (please book in advance for groups larger than 4)

 - Outdoor visiting weekdays 9:00 to 5:00, no maximum